What is a greyhound's life like before retirement?

 My greyhound has a weird name.
 Can I change it?

 Many of our greyhounds don’t know their racing name.
-Some of them we rename, when they arrive at the kennel.
 It is perfectly acceptable to rename your greyhound.
 Stay consistent with it and your greyhound should know its new name after a couple of weeks.